bpucker/MYB_annotator/README.md

 # Automatic annotation of MYBs

 ## Background ##
 This tool allows an automatic identification and analysis of MYBs in a CDS or peptide sequence collection.
 Since the quality of structural annotation has substantially improved during the last years, the focus can now shift towards functional annotation.
+RNA-seq and long read sequencing of transcripts were fundamental for this development.
 There are numerous publications about R2R3-MYBs in various plant species.
 This tools allows the automatic investigation of the MYB gene family in any new species.
 Results are a FASTA file containing the bona fide MYB sequences and a summary table with additional details.

 ## Usage ##